 Alice was a very quiet child who would not engage with learning.
 Her attendance was below 96% and her attainment was below age related expectations.
 Her teachers were worried that her lack of communication would further impact on her learning.
 Alice and her siblings were placed on a Child Protection Plan, and she found it difficult to cope in school during this period.

-Her parents found it hard to speak to the school, but agreed to take part in Achievement for All’s Structured Conversations.
+Alice's parents found it hard to speak to the school, but agreed to take part in Achievement for All’s Structured Conversations.
 During the first meeting, Alice’s mum explained that she was pregnant and not coping with day to day activities which included supporting her children.
-She said she was concerned Alice had Special Educational Needs (SEN).
+She said she was concerned Alice had special educational needs (SEN).

 Following involvement with Structured Conversations, Alice also began to open up more to staff in school.
 She began taking part in after school clubs which encouraged her to interact with her peers and other adults.
 Her friendships grew and she became more animated.

-Alice is now a School Counselor who actively joins in in discussions.
-During the Schools Programmes focus groups meetings, she is one of the first to share her thoughts and experiences.
-Her attendance has now greatly improved and she is working at age related expectations.
+Alice is now a School Counsellor who actively joins in in discussions.
+During the Achieving Schools' focus group meetings she is always one of the first to share her thoughts and experiences.
+Her attendance has greatly improved and she is currently working at age related expectations.